hashkrish/se2001-notes/question_papers/22t3/endterm/set_1.md

 ## Question 11 (sed) [6]

-What does the given sed script do? `N` command in sed appends the next line to the pattern space(current line) with a newline character `\n` being the separator.
+What does the given sed script do?

+_Hint_: `N` command in sed appends the next line to the pattern space(current line) with a newline character `\n` being the separator.

 ```sed
 N